Optimal Deterministic Rendezvous in Labeled Lines: Our Optimal Rendezvous Algorithm

-Missing from this rough overview is notably how the argument is robust to the fact that agents can have a delay of $\tau$ between their wake-up times.
-In the next sections, we analyze our algorithm and prove \cref{thm:main-result}, that is, that the agents achieve rendezvous in $O(D \log^* \lmin)$ rounds when executing \cref{alg:main-algorithm}.
-We first show that once $L$ reaches a large enough $\Theta(D)$ for one of the agents, if the two agents are too out-of-sync, they achieve rendezvous during the discovery phase of this large enough parameter $L$ (\cref{lem:out-of-sync-rendezvous}).
-We then show that if the searching phases of a large enough parameter $L$ of the two agents are sufficiently in-sync, the two agents achieve rendezvous during these searching phases (\cref{lem:mismatched-rendezvous,lem:same-ruling-node-rendezvous,lem:distinct-nodes-same-set-rendezvous}).
-The two arguments are put together in \cref{sec:algorithm-analysis} to prove our main result.
+Missing from the previous section's rough overview is notably how the argument is robust to the fact that agents can have a delay of $\tau$ between their wake-up times.
+We now explain how, in the next sections, we analyze our algorithm and prove \cref{thm:main-result}, that is, that the agents achieve rendezvous in $O(D \log^* \lmin)$ rounds when executing \cref{alg:main-algorithm}.

+\subparagraph{Organization of the proof.} To prove \cref{thm:main-result}, we first bound in \cref{sec:distinct-phase-rdv} how out-of-sync the two agents can be without trivially achieving rendezvous.
+Knowing that a delay $\tau$ that exceeds some threshold $\Theta(D)$ necessarily implies that the agents achieve rendezvous in $O(D)$ rounds, the rest of the analysis can assume some degree of synchronization between the agents.